Sipho Hlomuka

-Siphosihle Emmanuel Hlomuka is a South African politician who is the Member of the Executive Council (MEC) for Transport, Community Safety and Liaison in KwaZulu-Natal, having been appointed in August 2022.
-He served as the MEC for Co-operative Governance and Traditional Affairs from May 2019 to August 2022.
+Siphosihle Emmanuel Hlomuka (born 2 July 1980) is a South African politician who is the Member of the Executive Council (MEC) for Education in KwaZulu-Natal, having been appointed in June 2024.
+He served as the MEC for Co-operative Governance and Traditional Affairs from May 2019 to August 2022 and then as the MEC for Transport, Community Safety and Liaison from August 2022 until June 2024.
 Hlomuka was sworn in as a Member of the Provincial Legislature in May 2019.
-He is the current deputy provincial secretary of the African National Congress.
+He is the deputy provincial secretary of the African National Congress.

 Early life and education

 Hlomuka was born in Ladysmith, Natal Province.
 He studied at the University of KwaZulu-Natal where he obtained a bachelor's degree in public administration and an honours degree in public administration.

 Political career

 Hlomuka is a member of the African National Congress.
-He is the party's current deputy provincial secretary.
+He is the party's deputy provincial secretary.
 He also served in the African National Congress Youth League.

 Following the provincial election that was held on 8 May 2019, he was nominated to the KwaZulu-Natal Legislature.
 He was sworn in as a member on 22 May 2019.
 On 27 May 2019, premier Sihle Zikalala appointed him to the post of Member of the Executive Council (MEC) for Co-operative Governance and Traditional Affairs, succeeding Nomusa Dube-Ncube.
 He was sworn in the same day.